 Check out Pamporovo from the observation deck in Snezhanka Tower - you might even see the Aegean Sea.

 So what's it like?

-For a ski holiday that’s a little different - and a lot less expensive - than the Alps, then why not try Bulgaria.
-It’s a great place to learn skiing, with excellent English-speaking ski schools working on an abundance of tree-lined beginner and intermediate slopes.
+Bulgarian ski holiday are a little different - and a lot less expensive - than the Alps.
+It’s a great place to learn skiing, with excellent English-speaking ski schools and loads of tree-lined beginner and intermediate slopes.